modo-lv/sekiro-checklist/pages/ashina_outskirts.md

   + [Pellet]
     `:?` Cliff on the left of the fourth gate.
   + [Bundled Jizo Statue]
     `:?` From the cliff ledge that the [Pellet] was on, look down to spot a platform you can land on far down.
 The drop is large enough to hurt, make sure you have more than half your health to survive it.
-You can use [Homeward Idol] to return to the [sculptor's idol] and continue on from the the 4th gate.
+One you've made it down and picked up the statue, can use [Homeward Idol] to return to the [sculptor's idol] and continue on from the the 4th gate (you can also grapple to the cliffs behind the outpost).
 - Between 4th gate and outpost
   + `k` [General Naomori Kawarada]
     - `=` [Prayer Bead]